 Almost every industry is leveraging chatbots for efficient customer service.
 Online retail, healthcare, banking, telecommunications are to name a few.
 However, depending upon the industry, the complexity and involvement of humans can be defined.

-While chatbots are capable of handling majority of inquiries, there are instances where human agents have to take over the conversation.
-In such scenarios, a live customer service should be made available to handle the query or a revert (through mail or call) should be scheduled.
-Although, the latest technologies used while building a chatbot makes them understand the customer, problem context, and learn as they grow, the complexity of queries require human intervention to serve customers with 100% satisfaction.
+While chatbots are capable of handling a majority of inquiries, there are instances where human agents have to take over the conversation.
+In such scenarios, live customer service should be made available to handle the query or a revert (through mail or call) should be scheduled.
+Although the latest technologies used while building a chatbot makes them understand the customer, problem context, and learn as they grow, the complexity of queries requires human intervention to serve customers with 100% satisfaction.

 5. Get Started with a Pilot Chatbot Project

 Before you introduce a full-fledged chatbot of your business to the customers, it is recommended to test their requirements and expectations from it.
 From example: You can get started with a pilot chatbot that includes the basic functionality that you think will help users.